-Is it Time to Get Screened for Colorectal Cancer?
+Is It Time to Get Screened for Colorectal Cancer?

 Written by: Lauren Schneider

-The time for your first colorectal cancer screening may be closer than you think: as of last summer, the United States Preventive Services Task Force (USPSTF) recommends that all adults over 45 undergo regular screening.
+The time for your first colorectal cancer screening may be closer than you think.
+As of last summer, the United States Preventive Services Task Force (USPSTF) recommends that all adults over 45 undergo regular screening.
 Previous USPSTF guidance published in 2016 recommended that screening begin at age 50.

-These recommendations follow evidence suggesting colorectal cancer is on the rise in patients under 50, says Kavitha Kumbum, MD, a gastroenterologist at Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin.
+“These recommendations follow evidence suggesting colorectal cancer is on the rise in patients under the age of 50,” says Kavitha Kumbum, MD, a UT Health Austin gastroenterologist in Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin.
 The exact cause of this increased incidence is unclear, but Dr. Kumbum suggests that changes in lifestyle, environmental factors, and alterations in the gut microbiome may each play a role.

 Digestive Health offers many options for detecting colorectal cancer, and the method you choose will dictate how frequently you should be screened.
 Individuals with a personal or family history of colorectal cancer or colon polyps may require screening more often.

-Both doctors emphasize the advantages that colonoscopy has over other methods.
+Both gastroenterologists emphasize the advantages that colonoscopy has over other methods.
 “Colonoscopy is a cancer prevention tool as well as a screening tool,” says Dr. Agrawal.
 “While the other tests can detect colorectal cancer at a very early stage, during a colonoscopy a doctor can identify and remove polyps which may become cancerous in the future.”
 Further, if the colonoscopy is normal, then no tests are needed for ten years.

 Dr. Agrawal adds that screening colonoscopies are more accessible than ever.
 In the past, if a polyp was detected and removed during the procedure, it would be reclassified as a diagnostic colonoscopy and the patient would be responsible for a copay.
 The U.S. Department of Labor released a statement in January clarifying that for all insurance policies beginning on or after May 31, 2022, patients should not share costs for colonoscopies performed in accordance with the USPSTF guidelines.

 “There are lots of misconceptions and anxieties surrounding colonoscopy, but the experience is not as difficult as some people may think It is,” says Dr. Kumbum.
-Below, the doctors share what you can expect at your first colonoscopy.

 Before